 The development edition of a toolkit contains only one VBA module – this is what a developer sees in the VB Editor when she opens that edition with macros disabled:

-The source code for that bootstrap module is in our vba-libs project.
+The source code for that bootstrap module is in our excel-toolkit-framework project.
 The module has just one short procedure

 InitializeAddIn that’s called by the add-in’s